 Whilst I would like to decipher the compensation plan & walk you through it I feel that due to its complexity I would definitely end up giving you some wrong information by accident, therefore if you wish to find out more about it I suggest you view it for yourself here.

 The one thing I will add though is that as far as I could see (don’t quote me) there is no cost in getting involved with the Melaleuca business opportunity which is very rare as usually network marketing companies require you to personally purchase products to sell in order to get started.

 As far as I’m aware if you become part of the Melaleuca business opportunity then everything is handled through the website (without you having to personally order product) so you would simply hand over your referral code & your customers would be able to purchase things via your unique ID with you being credited for the sales.

-That’s a very good question, because disappointingly it seems that Melaleuca don’t really want to give away a great deal about the opportunity, or even any of the products they sell to be honest.
+That’s a very good question because disappointingly it seems that Melaleuca doesn’t really want to give away a great deal about the opportunity, or even any of the products they sell, to be honest.

 I mean I don’t know about you but if I’m considering getting involved in a business opportunity then I certainly want to know what products I’m going to be able to promote, and the price of those products so I can see how they compare against general market value.

-Melaleuca don’t give you any of that information at all!
-Instead they keep it completely hidden away unless you’ve been referred by another member which is something that I really don’t like, and something that kind of makes me feel almost sceptical about the whole thing.
+Melaleuca doesn’t give you any of that information at all!
+Instead, they keep it completely hidden away unless you’ve been referred by another member which is something that I really don’t like, and something that kind of makes me feel almost sceptical about the whole thing.